jup-ag/space-station/docs/2-apis/8-self-hosted.md

 title: "Self-hosted V6 Swap API"
 ---

 Advanced users can run a self-hosted Jupiter Swap API, you can download the jupiter-swap-api [here](https://github.com/jup-ag/jupiter-swap-api/releases).
+Alternatively, users can contact an RPC provider such as [Helius](https://www.helius.dev/) or [Triton](https://triton.one/) to set up a gRPC node with Jupiter's Swap API.

 ## Prerequisites